platan/idea-gradle-dependencies-formatter/README.md

 ## Changelog

+### 0.4.0 (2015-10-20)
-- Feature: Convert a map notation to a string notation
+- (feature) Convert a map notation to a string notation
-- Bugfix: Convert string notation of a dependency with ext to a map notation
+- (bugfix) Convert string notation of a dependency with ext to a map notation

 ### 0.3.0 (2015-09-22)
 - Convert a string notation to a map notation